 IOM3 Young Persons Lecture Competition 2024

-The Young Persons Lecture Competition invites students and professionals up to the age of 28 or under to deliver a short lecture on a materials, minerals, mining, packaging, clay technology and wood science related subject.
-The competition is sponsored by the Institute of Materials, Minerals and Mining IOM3) with support from The Armourers and Brasiers’ Company.
+The Young Persons Lecture Competition invites students and professionals up to the age of 28 or under to deliver a short lecture on a materials, minerals, mining, packaging, clay technology or wood science related subject.
+The competition is sponsored by the Institute of Materials, Minerals and Mining IOM3) with support from The Armourers and Brasiers’ Company and the Royce Institute.

 Candidates compete in a series of heats from which six regional candidates are selected to compete in the national final.
 This year the Institute will be running heats on the following dates:

 North East Regional Heat: TBC March 2024

-The 2020 Young Persons’ Lecture Competition (YPLC) final will be held on Wednesday 29th April at the Armourers’ Hall in London on the 4th of May 2022.
+The 2022 Young Persons’ Lecture Competition (YPLC) final will be held at the Armourers’ Hall in London on the 4th of May 2022.